 My first stop was at the Dollar store to get anything I needed for DIY and utensils e.g. the containers for the candy and popcorn.
-Plates, balloons, utensils, pictures frames, etc. are also my Dollar Tree find.
+Plates, balloons, utensils, picture frames, etc. are also my Dollar Tree finds.

 For DIY, I was also able to get a roll of construction paper to make the Mario question mark box and Brick wall.